ameya182003/Food_and_Beverage_Industry_Insights/README.md

      - Which demographics show the highest purchase intent?
    - Utilized **Power BI** to create interactive visualizations for trends, regional insights, and consumer preferences.
    - Combined SQL-derived insights with visualizations to provide a comprehensive analysis.

-4. **Presentation:**
-   - Developed a video presentation to deliver clear, concise, and actionable insights tailored to CodeX's marketing objectives.

 ### **Outcome:**
 - Extracted meaningful insights using SQL and Power BI to guide CodeX’s marketing strategies and product development.